moorepants/dissertation/systemidentification.rst

 minutes of data sampled at 200 Hz, :math:`N=1720647`.

-The eigenvalues as a function of speed of the identified model can be compared to those of the Whipple and arm models. :ref:`Figure 11 <figAARloc>` shows the root locus of the three models.
+The eigenvalues as a function of speed of the identified model can be compared to those of the Whipple and arm models. :ref:`Figure 13.11<figAARloc>` shows the root locus of the three models.
 The weave mode exists in all three models, with it always being stable in the arm model and it being unstable at lower speeds in the other two models.
 The identified model is unstable over most of the shown speed range.
 Above 3 m/s or so, the Whipple model's weave mode diverges from the identified model to different asymptotes.
 The arm model weave mode diverges somewhere in between.
-Note that the arm model has an unstable real mode for all speeds. :ref:`Figure 12 <figAAEig>` gives a different view of the root locus allowing one to more easily compare the real eigenvalues.
+Note that the arm model has an unstable real mode for all speeds. :ref:`Figure 13.12<figAAEig>` gives a different view of the root locus allowing one to more easily compare the real eigenvalues.
 The imaginary parts of the weave mode have similar curvature with respect to speed for all the models, with the identified model having about 1 rad/s larger